cbrennanpoole/Qualitative-Self/README.md

 ---

-> Operations strategist providing total Customer Satisfaction by fostering the people process, developing cross-functional workplaces, & establishing collaborative environments.
+> Operations strategist providing total customer satisfaction by fostering & nurturing the people in the process; an iterative development of cross-functional organizational dynamics, and creative human-centered design-thinking -or- collaborative critical thinking/problem-solving.

 ---